 If something is wrong with your timing belt, you may hear ticking noises from your engine or strange disparities in your engine’s revving, or your engine may not turn over.
 Replacing your timing belt is a piece of maintenance that needs to be performed on a semi-regular basis, so if you notice any issues that could be tied to it, don’t hesitate to call your mechanic.
 [8]

 Ever gotten into your car and found that you can’t even turn your key?
-If you’ve experienced this, it’s likely that your steering lock is jammed.
+If you’ve experienced this, it’s likely that your steering wheel is locked or jammed.
 As an anti-theft measure, your steering lock activates when someone tries to move the wheel while the key is not inserted in the ignition.
 It can occasionally serve as an anti-driver measure by accident.

-If your steering lock jams, try to wiggle it left and right and then gently turn it in whichever direction allows some movement.
+If your steering wheel locks or jams, try to wiggle it left and right as you turn your key.
 Once the lock is unjammed, you can turn the key in the ignition normally.
 [7]

-11. Electrical issues
+12. Electrical issues

-If your car isn’t starting, this could be from issues with the fuse box, battery cables or even the body control unit.
-Sometimes rodents can even get underneath the hood of your car and chew the wiring.
-[7]
+If your car isn’t starting, this could be from issues with the battery, fuse box or loose cables or wires.
+[10]

-12. Faulty immobilizer
+13. Faulty immobilizer

-If you try to unlock your car with your key fob and it doesn’t work, this may mean there’s a problem with the engine immobilizer.
-This can also cause a problem starting your car if the fob is unable to send a security code to the engine immobilizer.
-[9]
+If you try to unlock your car with your key fob and it doesn’t work, there may be a problem with the engine immobilizer.
+Immobilizers help prevent a car from being stolen by someone who doesn’t have the key.
+This can also cause a problem starting your car if the fob cannot send a passcode to the engine immobilizer.
+[11]

 Knowing why your car won’t turn on is a good first step toward repairing it, but sticking to a car maintenance schedule can help prevent issues from arising in the first place.
 Learn how to prepare so your car not starting or breaking down is less likely.